Video games and Linux

-Linux gaming refers to playing video games on a Linux operating system.
-Because many games are not natively supported for the Linux kernel, various software has been made to run Windows games, such as Wine, Cedega, and Proton, and managers such as Lutris and PlayOnLinux.
-The Linux gaming community has a presence on the internet with users who attempt to run games that are normally not supported on Linux.
-This includes a subreddit which has over 240k members as of January 2023.
+Linux-based operating systems can be used for playing video games.
+Because fewer games natively support the Linux kernel than Windows, various software has been made to run Windows games, software, and programs, such as Wine, Cedega, DXVK, and Proton, and managers such as Lutris and PlayOnLinux.
+The Linux gaming community has a presence on the internet with users who attempt to run games that are not officially supported on Linux.

 History

 Linux gaming started largely as an extension of the already present Unix gaming scene, which dates back to that system's conception in 1969 with the game Space Travel and the first edition in 1971, with both systems sharing many similar titles.
 These games were mostly either arcade and parlour type games or text adventures using libraries like curses.
 A notable example of this are the "BSD Games", a collection of interactive fiction and other text-mode amusements.
-The free software and open source methodologies which spawned the development of the operating system in general also spawned the creation of various early free games.
+The free software philosophy and open-source methodology which drove the development of the operating system in general also spawned the creation of various early free games.